IATI/IATI-Standard-SSOT/templates/en/schema_element.rst

 {% endif %}{% if attributes %}Attributes
 ~~~~~~~~~~

-{% for attribute, attribute_type, text in attributes %}
+{% for attribute, attribute_type, text, required in attributes %}
 .. _{{path_to_ref(path+element_name+'/@'+attribute)}}:

 @{{attribute}}